8 Surprising Foods To Avoid If You Want To Lose Weight

 Beware of these seemingly diet-friendly snacks that can pack on unwanted pounds

 So you managed to avoid taking home that pint of ice cream in the grocery store, and you passed up that glazed donut in the break room.
 You might have even opted for a salad at lunch instead of that greasy cheeseburger calling your name in a devilish voice.
 Congratulations!
 You're making healthier choices and if you keep making them, you might even drop a few pounds in the process.
 But if you're really going to commit to healthier eating habits, you need to do your homework.
 Just because certain foods appear to be diet-friendly, looks can be deceiving.
-We rounded up some of the most surprisingly stealth calorie-packed snacks that can derail your weight loss plans despite your best intentions.
+We rounded up some of the most surprising stealth calorie-packed snacks that can derail your weight loss plans despite your best intentions.
 Here are 8 foods you should avoid if you're looking to slim down.

 Most store-bought fruit juices are loaded with added sugar as well as processed ingredients that hinder weight loss.
 Even the most natural juices are lacking the crucial fiber in the fruits they're derived from—so you get all that fructose in an orange without the same feeling of fullness you might get from eating one whole.
 And that means it's harder to control your portions.
 "Even 100 percent juice is just empty calories and another blood sugar spike," Rachel Harvest, a registered dietitian affiliated with Tournesol Wellness in New York, tells Cosmopolitan.
 For the most part, fruit juices can be just as problematic as other sugary drinks.
 In fact, there are more calories in 12 ounces of apple juice (165) than in the same amount of Coke (140).
 "Instead of juice, eat your fruit whole," suggests Healthline's nutrition expert Kris Gunnars.
 "That way, you also get all the fiber, antioxidants, vitamins and minerals found naturally in the fruit."